haticeseyma/endtoend-message-app/README.md

-# uctanucamesajlasmauygulamasi
+# endtoend message app
-java kullanılarak yapılmıştır.
+for java.